Leonberger vs Lhasa Apso: Complete Comparison (2026)

 Health and Lifespan Comparison

 Leonberger has a typical lifespan of 7-10 years, while Lhasa Apso lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Leonberger is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Lhasa Apso faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Leonberger is predisposed to orthopedic problems, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Lhasa Apso faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
 Leonberger has 3 documented predispositions compared to 2 for Lhasa Apso, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health